file-format/Products/content/en/pdf/ruby/squid/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Create Charts in PDF using Ruby</h2>
 <p>The open source Ruby library Squid enables software developers to create charts inside a PDF document with a couple of lines of Ruby code.
-The library makes it very easy to generate graphics in a PDF by using the &lt;code&gt;chart&lt;/code&gt; method.
+The library makes it easy to generate graphics in a PDF by using the &lt;code&gt;chart&lt;/code&gt; method.
 You can easily provide a hash containing the data of the series and plot it using a one-liner code.
 You can easily identify the format of the axis values and add labels for the chart.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}